wicast/xj2s/README.md

   -f string
     	Parse from a file given a name
   -n	Generate structs whit nesting style
-	notice:json haven't implement the > style yet,so only nesting style is working for json -root string
+	notice:xml haven't implement the > style yet, so nesting style is working only for json -root string
     	For struct root name when using json,Default is JsonRoot (default "JsonRoot") -t string